Children's rights movement: China

 China has ratified many international documents with regard to children's rights protection, including the 1989 Convention on Rights of the Child, the Optional Protocol to the Convention on Rights of Child on the Sale of Children, Child Prostitution, and Child Pornography 2000, the Worst Forms of Child Labor Convention 1999, and The Hague Convention on the Protection of Children and Cooperation in Respect of Intercountry Adoption 1993.

 France

 France is in cooperation with all the major treaties dealing with children rights.
 It has in place several mechanisms to monitor the implementation of the 1989 Convention on the Rights of the Child, in particular, an ombudsman for children.

 Germany

 Germany is in agreement with the global conventions that protect the rights of the child.
 However, Germany prefers to interpret these according to the principles of European agreements, specifically the European Human Rights Convention and also in accordance with German Constitutional guarantees.

 Greece

 Greece has various laws and a number of measures and services to promote and advance the rights of children.
 In 2002, the Greek Parliament adopted a new law on human trafficking; in 2003 the juvenile system was reformed; in 2006 an additional law was created to combat intra-family violence which states a prohibition of corporal punishment of children.

+Ireland

+In 2015, the Republic of Ireland outlawed corporal punishment on children.